citp/privacy-policy-historical/w/wh/whe/wheresgeorge.com.md

-> *The following text is extracted and transformed from the wheresgeorge.com privacy policy that was archived on 2011-10-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111017075447id_/http%3A//www.wheresgeorge.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wheresgeorge.com privacy policy that was archived on 2012-10-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121021144711id_/http%3A//www.wheresgeorge.com/privacy.php) for the most accurate reproduction.*

-# Where's George? ® 2.4 Privacy Policy
+# Where's George? ® 2.4 -- Track Your Dollar Bills Privacy Policy

 **#1 Personal Information**
  | The staff at _Where's George?_ and _Where's Willy?_ respects your total and complete privacy.
 We will NEVER sell or distribute your email address or any other personal information to _anyone, anytime, anywhere._ It will be used solely to notify you of hits on your bills and/or exciting new changes and events at _Where's George?_ and/or _Where's Willy?_.